 All business cards and communication / promotional stationary is comprised of either recycled material or FSC regulated material.

-Anna is also a founding member of jewellery action group Fair Luxury - an independent group of change makers within the UK jewellery industry.
+Anna is a founding member of jewellery action group Fair Luxury – an independent and voluntary group of change makers within the UK jewellery industry.
 Fair Luxury’s main objective is to bring together pioneering figures from both the jewellery and fashion worlds and question the ways in which they approach provenance and sustainability by examining the journey from original source to end consumer.